Allegheny-Computer-Science-600610-25-26/site-template/README.md

 ## Thesis writing

-Per the course syllabus:

-> ##### Thesis writing
->
-> All researchers must also document their work in the form of a written thesis.
-While variations on the typical structure and
-> contents of a thesis can be specific to a certain project, a typical CIS department thesis contains `5` sections:
->
-> 1. Introduction
-> 2. Related Work
-> 3. Methods
-> 4. Experiments
-> 5. Future Work
->
->During the `600` semester course, students will complete sections `1` and `2` for review by their reader(s).
-Thesis writing
->templates and materials will be distributed later in the semester after Demo Day.

 This repository now also contains all materials you'll need to build your Senior Thesis.
 Requirements and guidelines for evaluation are written in the [CONTRIBUTING.md](CONTRIBUTING.md) file.